EdDataScienceEES/course-repository-mzargari/Tutorials_Readings_Videos/README.md

 #### (4) [If applicable] Week_X_Outputs
 A folder containing all the outputs from my Coding Club tutorial, if outputs were recorded.
 #### [If applicable] Week_X_Tutorial-Provided_Code
 A folder containing all the scripts that were provided with the Coding Club tutorial, if scripts were recorded.
-Many times, these scripts need to be corrected, which the corrected one would be found in the folder titled "Week_X_Tutorial_Work"
+Many times, these scripts need to be corrected, which the corrected one would be found in the folder titled "Week_X_Tutorial_Work."

 #################################################################